HanzgitH/plugin_update/README.md

     ./update.sh

-Now use `6689` to login to your dashboard:
+ - IMPORTANT - Now use `6689` to login to your dashboard:

      https://ip:6689

 As the certificates are selfsigned each browser will show a warning, as its your own certificate this is acceptable.

 Disclaimer: